Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Refined Models for Safety Verification

 \begin{model}[h] \end{model}

 This change requires us to adapt the control condition \eqref{eq:pfar:3-2} that keeps the robot safe.
-The next paragraph first gives the intuition behind condition \eqref{eq:pfar:3-2}, before in \ref{par:passivesafetyactual-proof} we ultimately justify its correctness with a safety proof.
+We first give the intuition behind condition \eqref{eq:pfar:3-2}, then justify its correctness with a safety proof.

-\paragraph{Identification of Safe Constraints} Here, we follow~\cite{DBLP:conf/itsc/LoosWSP13} to relax constraint \eqref{eq:pf:3-2} so that the robot can choose any acceleration $-b \leq a_r \leq A$ and checks this actual acceleration for safety.
-That way, it only has to fall back to the emergency braking branch $\humod{a_r}{-b}$ if there is no other safe choice available.
-We distinguish two cases: \begin{itemize} \item $v_r + a_r\varepsilon \geq 0$: All acceleration choices $-b \leq a_r \leq A$ keep a nonnegative velocity if followed for the full cycle duration $\varepsilon$. \item $v_r + a_r\varepsilon < 0$: Some acceleration choice $-b \leq a_r < 0$ cannot be followed for the full duration $\varepsilon$ without stopping the evolution to prevent a negative velocity. \end{itemize} In the first case we continue to use formula \eqref{eq:pf:3-2} with actual $a_r$ substituted for $A$ to compute the safety distance:
+\paragraph{Identification of Safe Constraints} Following~\cite{DBLP:conf/itsc/LoosWSP13} we relax constraint \eqref{eq:pf:3-2} so that the robot can choose any acceleration $-b \leq \ar \leq A$ and checks this actual acceleration $\ar$ for safety.
+That way, it only has to fall back to the emergency braking branch $\humod{\ar}{-b}$ if there is no other safe choice available.
+We distinguish two cases: \begin{itemize}[noitemsep] \item $\vr + \ar\varepsilon \geq 0$: the acceleration choice $-b \leq \ar \leq A$ always keeps a nonnegative velocity during the full cycle duration $\varepsilon$. \item $\vr + \ar\varepsilon < 0$: the acceleration choice $-b \leq \ar < 0$ cannot be followed for the full duration $\varepsilon$ without stopping the evolution to prevent a negative velocity. \end{itemize} In the first case, we continue to use formula \eqref{eq:pf:3-2} with actual $\ar$ substituted for $A$ to compute the safety distance:

-In the second case, distance \eqref{eq:pfar:safe1} is unsafe, because the terminal velocity when following \(a_r\) for \(\varepsilon\) time is negative (unlike case 1).
-Thus, the robot may have collided at a time before $\varepsilon$, while the term in \eqref{eq:pfar:safe1} only indicates that it will no longer be in a collision state at time~$\varepsilon$.
-Consider the time $t_b$ when the robot's velocity becomes zero ($v_r+a_r t_b = 0$) so that its physics stops (recall that braking does not make the robot move backwards but merely stop).
-Hence, $t_b = -\frac{v_r}{a_r}$ since the first case applies for $a_r=0$.
-In duration $t_b$ the robot will drive a total distance of $dist_r=-\frac{v_r^2}{2 a_r}=\int_0^{t_b} (v_r+a_r t) dt$.
+In the second case, distance \eqref{eq:pfar:safe1} is unsafe, because the terminal velocity when following \(\ar\) for \(\varepsilon\) time is negative (unlike in case 1).
+Thus, the robot may have collided at a time before $\varepsilon$, while the term in \eqref{eq:pfar:safe1} only indicates that it will no longer be in a collision state at time~$\varepsilon$ after having moved backwards.
+Consider the time $t_b$ when the robot's velocity becomes zero ($\vr+\ar t_b = 0$) so that its motion stops (braking does not make the robot move backwards but merely stop).
+Hence, $t_b = -\frac{\vr}{\ar}$ since case 1 covers \m{\ar=0}.
+Within duration $t_b$ the robot will drive a total distance of $dist_r=-\frac{\vr^2}{2 \ar}=\int_0^{t_b} \vr+\ar t\, dt$.
 The obstacle may drive up to $dist_o=V t_b$ until the robot is stopped.
-Thus, we compute distance using \eqref{eq:pfar:safe2} to account for the worst case that both robot and obstacle drive directly towards each other (note that $-b \leq a_r < 0$).
+Thus, we compute the distance using \eqref{eq:pfar:safe2} to account for the worst case that both robot and obstacle drive directly towards each other (note that $-b \leq \ar < 0$).